 Large motor machines, such as automobiles, mitigate effluent by-products with a catalytic converter.
 In small motor, intermittent use machines, such as outdoor power equipment, there is no opportunity to mitigate.

 The impacts become far worse with more efficient fuels that burn at higher compression, such as diesel.
-The particulates and effluents are sub-micron and don’t behave in the same manner as a gas, entering in and exiting the lungs.
+The particulates and effluents are sub-micron and don’t behave in the same manner as a gas, entering and exiting the lungs.
 Effluents go into the lungs and stay.
 Filtering the particulates to convert to hydrogen or carbon doesn’t solve the problem either; rather, it converts to another toxic by-product.

-Filling tanks for equipment, such as lawn mowers or chain saws, carries other risks associated with spillage, the average being 10% - 15%, adding to ground pollution and expelling VOCs into the air.
+Filling tanks for equipment, such as lawn mowers or chainsaws, carries other risks associated with spillage, the average being 10% - 15%, adding to ground pollution and expelling VOCs into the air.

-Once small machinery is fueled and started, it also takes time for these engines reach a steady state and optimal design point.
+Once small machinery is fueled and started, it also takes time for these engines to reach a steady state and optimal design point.
 Ironically, their work is often done when at the most efficient running point, but even when there, the energy source is still only 20% efficient, at best.

 Contrast this with battery power.
 Energy storage is a measure of how much work can be done with energy stored.
 In the case of battery power, that means it will deliver 1000watts for an hour.